ThanosDrossos/course-data-stories-baroque/README.md

 - 01 An Italian Data Journey: story/E6263/index.md
 ```

-##### 4. e) Add new story to `src/docs/story/index.md`
+##### 4. e) Add accordion for new data story to `src/docs/story/index.md`

-A short abstract, author information and a link are added in `src/docs/story/index.md` so that the new data story also appears as an accordion on the 'Data Story Index' overview page.
+A short abstract, author information and a link to the new data story are added in `src/docs/story/index.md` so that the new data story also appears as an accordion on the 'Data Story Index' overview page.

 Example: